-■ PROGRAMME 2.1 (A) HUMAN RESOURCES MANAGEMENT AND DEVELOPMENT be put in place to ensure that vacant positions are filled as soon as possible for service delivery to continue.
+PROGRAMME 2.1 (A) HUMAN RESOURCES MANAGEMENT AND DEVELOPMENT

 The Witzenberg Municipality employs 561 officials (30 June 2016) (permanent and temporary employees) excluding councillors, who individually and collectively contribute to the achievement of the municipality's objectives.

 The primary objective of Human Resource Management is to render an innovative HR service that addresses both skills development and an administrative function.
 There were 49 vacant positions at the end 2015/16, resulting in a vacancy rate of 5,7%.
 Measurements are to